codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did Sweden start painting barcodes on the sides of their battleships?
-So they could Scandinavian.
+Want to hear a chimney joke?
+Got stacks of em!
+First one's on the house

 ## Daily Trivia

-Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
+What is the code name for the mobile operating system Android 7.0?
- 1. 2008
+ 1. Nougat
- 2. 2005
+ 2. Marshmallow
- 3. 2002
+ 3. Jelly Bean
- 4. 1999
+ 4. Ice Cream Sandwich

 <details>
   <summary>Answer</summary>
-  2005
+  Nougat
 </details>